Is your business ready to go global?

 Opportunities in Africa for reverse logistics

 For small businesses in Africa, there are significant benefits to expanding their reverse logistics offerings.
-According to a recent study, businesses felt that a strong reverse-logistics offering led to a stronger brand image, improved customer satisfaction, and higher profitability.
+According to a recent study, businesses felt that a strong reverse logistics offering led to a stronger brand image, improved customer satisfaction, and helped profitability.

-The recent ratification of the African Continental Free Trade Agreement (AfCFTA) offers a powerful opportunity to build Africa’s digital infrastructure, and its regulatory framework, to facilitate e-commerce opportunities for business owners.
+The recent ratification of the African Continental Free Trade Agreement is a powerful opportunity to build out Africa’s digital infrastructure and regulatory framework, facilitating more e-commerce opportunities for business owners.

-However, as we commit to e-commerce, it may be useful to think of it as part of an ongoing relationship between customers and clients, involving logistics and reverse logistics.
-As the circular economy takes root, e-commerce will stop being a one-way transaction – and become a two-way interaction.
+In the world of e-commerce, it can be useful to think of the ongoing relationship between customers and clients, involving logistics and reverse logistics.
+As the circular economy truly takes root, e-commerce will shift from a one-way transaction to a more fulfilling, two-way interaction.

 Our New E-Commerce White Paper Is HereOur New E-Commerce White Paper Is Here